-Any incident of fraud, waste or abuse may be reported to us anonymously; however, our ability to investigate an anonymously reported matter may be handicapped without enough information.
-Hence, we encourage you to give as much information as possible.
+Any incident of fraud, waste or abuse may be reported to us anonymously.
+If you prefer to remain anonymous, please use one of the hotline numbers instead of completing the form.
+When using the hotline, leave as much information as you can about the issue, the person(s) involved and the relevant dates.
+Our ability to investigate an anonymously reported matter may be handicapped without enough information.
+While there is no need to identify yourself on the hotline, providing your name and contact information allows us to contact you if there are any questions about your referral.
 We appreciate your time in referring suspected fraud, but be advised that we do not routinely update individuals who make referrals as it may potentially compromise an investigation.

-Examples of Provider Fraud, Waste and Abuse
+Examples of Provider Fraud, Waste and Abuse:

-- Altering medical records to misrepresent actual services provided - Billing for services not provided - Billing for medically unnecessary tests or procedures - Billing professional services performed by untrained or unqualified personnel - Misrepresentation of diagnosis or services - Soliciting, offering or receiving kickbacks or bribes - Unbundling when multiple procedure codes are billed individually for a group of procedures which should be covered by a single comprehensive procedure code - Upcoding when a provider bills a health insurance payer using a procedure code for a more expensive service than was actually performed
+- Altering medical records to misrepresent actual services provided - Billing for services not provided - Billing for medically unnecessary tests or procedures - Billing professional services performed by untrained or unqualified personnel - Misrepresentation of diagnosis or services - Overutilization - Soliciting, offering or receiving kickbacks or bribes - Unbundling when multiple procedure codes are billed individually for a group of procedures which should be covered by a single comprehensive procedure code - Upcoding when a provider bills a health insurance payer using a procedure code for a more expensive service than was actually performed

-When reporting concerns involving a provider (a doctor, dentist, counselor, medical supply company, etc.), include:
+When reporting concerns involving a Provider (a doctor, dentist, counselor, medical supply company, etc.), include: